jstrachan/coffee-script/TypeAnnotations.md

 So why the type annotations?
 ----------------------------

-The type annotations are optional and concise syntax; they can be used to surf various parts of the dynamic-static type continuum based on your needs and tastes...
+The type annotations are completely optional; they provide a consise syntax that can be used to surf various parts of the dynamic-static type continuum based on your needs and tastes...

 * do nothing; stick to really fast to load & parse JS code
 * purely for documentation to help folks grok APIs and the actual expected types